Prof. Dr.-Ing. Thomas Eisenbarth

 My research interests are in:

-• Systems security, software security and code analysis
+• Secure systems, software security and code analysis

 Conference and Workshop Organization